zxyao145/Binz/README.md

 var app = builder.Build();

-// the assemblys of the gRPC service to be registered
+// the assemblys of the gRPC service to be registered which is in typeof(GreeterService).Assembly
+// await app.RegisterBinzServer(typeof(GreeterService));
+// all assemblies will be scanned to find [BinzService] attribute
-+ await app.RegisterBinzServer(typeof(GreeterService), typeof(AnotherAssemblyService));
++ await app.RegisterBinzServer();

 await app.RunAsync();
 ```